Cross River Rail – Historical archaeology update

 Our role in the project

-Since 2018 Niche has provided archaeological services for the project, including the preparation of detailed archaeological assessments, research designs, advice and archaeological investigations within the underground station precincts and associated areas.
-These works were guided by the Cross River Rail Archaeological Management Plan, prepared by Niche in 2019, and have involved ground investigation and salvage of targeted areas of archaeological potential within the project footprint, artefact analysis and reporting to the client and State agencies.
+Niche has provided archaeological services for the project, including the preparation of detailed archaeological assessments, research designs, advice and archaeological investigations within the underground station precincts and associated areas.
+These works were guided by the Cross River Rail Archaeological Management Plan, prepared by Niche, and have involved ground investigation and salvage of targeted areas of archaeological potential within the project footprint, artefact analysis and reporting to the client and State agencies.
 In delivering the project.
 Niche took a highly collaborative approach, drawing on existing links and expertise from the Queensland Museum and University of Queensland to move the project beyond compliance to one providing opportunities for public education and engagement, academic research and hands-on employment for budding archaeology students.

 Doing our best to preserve a part of Brisbane’s history